The Day of Blood: Black Friday, Attis, and the Pre-Christian Sacred Calendar

 What the Ancient Sources Say

-The Cybele-Attis festival calendar is documented across Roman-imperial sources.
-Jaime Alvar's Romanising Oriental Gods: Myth, Salvation and Ethics in the Cults of Cybele, Isis and Mithras (Brill, 2008) provides the principal modern scholarly reconstruction of the specifically-March festival cycle:
+The Cybele and Attis festival calendar is documented across Roman imperial sources.
+The principal modern reconstruction is Jaime Alvar's Romanising Oriental Gods: Myth, Salvation and Ethics in the Cults of Cybele, Isis and Mithras (Brill, 2008), which lays out the March cycle as follows:

-• March 15 (Canna intrat): Entry of the reed, commemorating Cybele's discovery of the infant Attis by the river Sangarius
+- March 15 (Canna intrat): Entry of the reed, marking Cybele's discovery of the infant Attis by the river Sangarius

-• March 22 (Arbor intrat): Entry of the pine-tree, the tree representing the dead Attis
+- March 22 (Arbor intrat): Entry of the pine, the tree that stands for the dead Attis

-• March 25 (Hilaria): Day of Joy, commemorating Attis's resurrection
+- March 25 (Hilaria): Day of Joy, marking Attis's resurrection

-Maarten Vermaseren's Cybele and Attis (Thames and Hudson, 1977) documents the specifically-archaeological evidence for the festival across the Roman Empire.
-The principal cultic site in Rome was the Phrygianum on the Vatican Hill (Ager Vaticanus), which preserved the specifically-Phrygian ritual across the Imperial period.
+Maarten Vermaseren's Cybele and Attis (Thames and Hudson, 1977) gathers the archaeological evidence across the Roman Empire.
+The principal cultic site in Rome was the Phrygianum on the Vatican Hill, the Ager Vaticanus, which preserved the Phrygian ritual through the imperial period.

-The scholarly question of the relationship between the Cybele-Attis festival calendar and the specifically-Christian Holy Week has been treated across substantial literature.
-Hugo Rahner's Greek Myths and Christian Mystery (Herder, 1963) treated the specifically-pagan substrate of Christian ritual elements.
-Franz Cumont's Oriental Religions in Roman Paganism (Open Court, 1911) documented the specifically-broader oriental-religious substrate from which both the Cybele-Attis and subsequent Christian traditions drew.
+Scholars have long discussed how this calendar relates to Christian Holy Week.
+Hugo Rahner's Greek Myths and Christian Mystery (Herder, 1963) treated the pagan substrate beneath Christian ritual with care.
+Franz Cumont's earlier Oriental Religions in Roman Paganism (Open Court, 1911) had already mapped the broader oriental religious environment from which both the Cybele and Attis cult and the later Christian tradition drew.

-The specifically-Christian Good Friday through Easter Sunday observance occupies the same late-March calendrical position as the pre-Christian Attis Dies Sanguinis through Hilaria sequence.
-The specifically-three-day death-and-resurrection ritual structure shared between the two traditions represents specifically-continuous calendrical inheritance rather than specifically-independent calendrical invention.
+The Christian Good Friday through Easter Sunday observance occupies the same late March slot as the pre-Christian sequence from Dies Sanguinis to Hilaria.
+The three days of death and resurrection shared between the two traditions look like calendrical inheritance, not independent invention.

 Why This Mapping Matters

-The specifically-calendrical continuity between the pre-Christian Black Friday of the Attis cult and the subsequent Christian Good Friday is substantially-documented in mainstream religious-historical scholarship.
-The Urantia Book's framework specifically accounts for this continuity through the corrupted-Salem-teaching mechanism: the specifically-original Salem expectation of a future bestowal Son (documented at UB 93:3.7) was preserved across multiple cultural substrates in specifically-ritual form, with the Attis cult being one of the principal pre-Christian preservations.
+The continuity between the pre-Christian Black Friday of the Attis cult and the Christian Good Friday is well documented in mainstream religious history.
+The Urantia Book accounts for that continuity through what it calls corrupted Salem teaching.
+The original Salem expectation of a future bestowal Son, recorded at UB 93:3.7, was carried forward across many cultural substrates in ritual form.
+The Attis cult was one of those preservations.

-The specifically-calendrical inheritance does not diminish the specifically-historical reality of the Christian Christ event.
-The UB framework treats the Christian Good Friday observance as the specifically-genuine commemoration of the specifically-actual crucifixion of Michael (the divine Son's bestowal as Jesus of Nazareth), with the specifically-calendrical position inheriting the pre-existing ritual structure while the specifically-historical content is specifically-distinct from the specifically-legendary Attis narrative.
+This inheritance does not diminish the historical reality of the Christian Christ event.
+The Urantia Book treats the Christian Good Friday observance as a real commemoration of the actual crucifixion of Michael, the divine Son who lived as Jesus of Nazareth.
+The calendar slot was inherited.
+The historical content is distinct from the Attis legend.

-The mapping's significance is that the specifically-Christian calendrical observance should be read as specifically-continuous with pre-Christian ritual tradition at the structural level while specifically-distinct from the pre-Christian content at the historical level.
-The Urantia Book's framework preserves both the genuine historical reality of the Christ event and the genuine cultural-historical continuity of the ritual-calendrical inheritance.
+The point of the mapping is this.
+The Christian observance is continuous with pre-Christian ritual at the level of structure and calendar.
+It is distinct from pre-Christian content at the level of history.
+The Urantia Book holds both at once: the genuine historical reality of the Christ event, and the genuine cultural continuity of the ritual year that frames it.

 Sources